The UK has left the EU, and some rules and procedures have changed from 1 January 2021.

 Twenty-five complete exceptions are detailed in PSSR Schedule 1 Part I.

 Three partial exceptions are detailed in PSSR Schedule 1 Part II.

 If in doubt, the useful and instructive ACOP Safety of pressure systems provides additional information and advice.

-There is a difference between a pipeline and pipework.
-The easiest way to distinguish between the two terms is to remember that pipelines cross boundaries and pipework does not (except where there is a common supply to a number of units).
-The terms also include associated protective devices, valves, compressors etc.
+The easiest way to distinguish between the 2 terms is to remember that pipelines cross boundaries and pipework does not (except where there is a common supply to a number of units).
+The terms also include associated protective devices, valves, compressors and so on.

-The PSSR ACOP Safety of pressure systems (page 4) provides useful definitions of pipework and pipelines as these can vary between different regulations (specifically PSSR, PER and the Pipeline Safety Regulations 1996).
+The PSSR ACOP Safety of pressure systems provides useful definitions of pipework and pipelines as these can vary between different regulations (specifically PSSR, PE(S)R and the Pipeline Safety Regulations 1996).

 Who has duties under PSSR?